bosonweb/working-with-us/making-changes.md

 $ sass --watch scss/main.scss:css/main.min.css
 ```

-Any changes you make to the Sass files thereafter are automatically written to the Theme's CSS directory `wp-content/themes/startline/css/`.
+Any changes you make to the Sass files thereafter are *automatically* written to the Theme's CSS directory `wp-content/themes/startline/css/`.
+Just refresh your browser as usual and you'll see your changes.

 ## Making changes to Twitter Bootstrap core